 Aztekium hintonii Glass & W.A.Fitz Maur.

 Aztekium hintonii is a slow-growing, globular to shortly columnar, usually solitary cactus.
 The stem is grayish-green, slightly woolly at the apex, up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
-It has 10 to 15 ribs, well defined, traversed by tiny wrinkles and up to 0.5 inch (1.3 cm) deep.
+It has 10 to 15 ribs, well defined, traversed by tiny wrinkles and up to 0.5 inches (1.3 cm) deep.
 The short-lived spines are grayish-white, curved and up to 0.5 inch (1.3 cm) long.
 The flowers are diurnal, magenta, up to 1.2 inches (3 cm) in diameter and appear in summer.

 How to Grow and Care